 Are you interested in improving your fluency in French and learning more about sustainability, while living in one of France’s most progressive “smart cities”?
-Starting in Spring 2019, study French, STEM and Social Sciences at Georgia Tech-Lorraine, Georgia Tech’s European campus in historic Metz, France.
+Starting in Spring or Fall 2019, study French, STEM and Social Sciences at Georgia Tech-Lorraine, Georgia Tech’s European campus in historic Metz, France.

 Director of Undergraduate Academics & Student Affairs, Georgia Tech-Lorraine